 Learn to communicate with the rest of your team

 We all know that in business, time is money, so it’s necessary to approach communication within the team seriously.
 If you find a bug/problem, don’t jump for joy and act like you’ve discovered America.
 First of all (unless of course, it isn’t something obvious) investigate the problem, be certain of what you’ve found, and with that attitude, communicate the issue with the rest of the team.

 If you don’t approach Developers with confidence, it’s very likely you will be met with a response akin to “that’s not a bug but a feature” or maybe even “it’s not up to me”, etc., etc., etc. A good tester must also be a good psychologist.
 While not always the case, sometimes there is an unspoken rivalry between the Developer and Tester.
 The Tester is often the one who needs to unite the team and play a friendly match, not the one to play for the love of the crowd (i.e. the client).

 Enjoy multiple roles

-In the end you will realise that Testers are those who usually have the most domain knowledge.
+In the end you will realize that Testers are those who usually have the most domain knowledge.
 Developers focus on their part of the code and the part of the application they rely on.
-Tester test the entire application and, therefore, can see the whole picture.
-Analyse requirements, suggest things that could be further improved.
+The tester tests the entire application and, therefore, can see the whole picture.
+Analyze requirements, suggest things that could be further improved.
 Detect potentially critical parts of the application.
 Communicate with designers, let your artistic side run free.
 Get involved in all the possible software development segments.

 Although we are far from having listed all the necessary skills, I hope that you now have a better picture of the challenges of job.
 Still, as with every career, if you do what you love and enjoy it, results will never be lacking.